Zoha/laravel-meta/readme.md

 ```
  $ php artisan migrate
 ```
-And then to add meta functionality to each of your models, you just need to extends it from MetableModel instead of the Model.
+And then to add meta functionality to each of your models, You just need to extends it from MetableModel instead of the Model.
 ```PHP
 use Zoha\MetableModel;